Natashina/Module-12-Challenge/README.md

 ## Module-12-Challenge

-The belly button dashboard provides visualisation the bacterial data for each volunteer and includes the following:
+The belly button dashboard provides visualisation of the bacterial data for each volunteer and includes the following:
   1) a panel for demographic information,
   2) a bar chart of the top ten bacterial species (OTUs) in a volunteer’s navel,
   3) a bubble chart to visualize the relative frequency of all the bacterial species,